dwoodjr/drexel-courses/GMAP 395/Module 3/GMAP 395 - ASN 3 - Brief.md

 >
 > 1. Implement **particle systems** and/or **visual effects** into their procedural game asset created in **Assignment 1**.
 > 2. Use Unity’s **Particle System (Shuriken)** or **VFX Graph** to generate interactive and dynamic visual effects.
-> 3. Ensure the effects align with the class theme: _Something from the Void_.
+> 3. Ensure the effects align with the class theme: _So What About Tomorrow?_.
 > 4. Integrate basic C# scripting to trigger or control the effects dynamically.
 > 5. Present their work with a **README file** documenting their process and a **recorded video walkthrough**.